jacobemery/mongodb/README.md

-# Install MongoDB for WSC lab.
+# Ansible playbooks to install and uninstall MongoDB for WSC lab

 ## 1) Install Ansible:
 ~~~